AlexAegis/minesweeper/readme.md

   shape of the original pretty well.
 - Some pixel are not exactly pixel shaped, that's thanks to browser rendering, can't do anything about that.
+- The timer for Minesweeper in the original starts at `1`, immediately as you start the game.
+I believe this is not correct so my timer switches to `1` only after a second after starting the game.
+  > My initial implementation actually did make the same mistake, and started
+  > from 1 immediately!
+- The maximum size of a playfield in the original is `30 by 24`, not much larger than the `Expert` preset.
+I raised this to `50 by 50`.

 ## Features